TankMate

 What batteries can be used with a TankMate sensor?

-• 3 x AA Energizer Ultimate Lithium - recommended* (2-3 year battery life with 2 readings per day)
+3 x AA Energizer Ultimate Lithium - recommended*

 * Battery life estimates in the app are based on this type.
-If alkaline are used, the estimated battery life remaining will not be very accurate.
+If alkaline are used, the estimated battery life remaining will be less accurate, and the battery icon will appear half full.

 Does the sensor need much maintenance?